xiaotongzhao95/xiaotongzhao95.github.io/_pages/experience.md

 Work
 ======
-* PostDoc in Department of Systems Engineering and Engineering Management, The Chinese University of Hong Kong, 2025.06-now
+* Research Associate in Department of Systems Engineering and Engineering Management, The Chinese University of Hong Kong, 2025.06-now

 Visiting
 ======